wpwupingwp/python/README.md

 ## nex_for_mb.py

-Convert alignment file to nexus file that Mrbayes could use.
+Remove illegal characters in sequence id for Mrbayes.

-Only support fasta format.
+Only support nexus format.
 Sequence ID longer than 90 will be cutted

 ```
-python3 nex_for_mb.py fasta_file_name
+python3 nex_for_mb.py nexus_file_name
 ```

 ## fasta2nexus.py